JustABearOz/PoshColor/README.md

 # PSColorizer
-PSColorizer is a new take on [PSColor](https://github.com/Davlind/PSColor) (Which seems to be be not recieving any updates), allowing you to customise items in powershell based on your own color preferences.
+PSColorizer is a new take on [PSColor](https://github.com/Davlind/PSColor), allowing you to customise items in powershell based on your own color preferences.
 PSColorizer works in Powershell Core and works across both Windows and Linux.

 PSColozier can use either standard console colors or 8 bit RGB allowing 16 million colours.